guardian/cql/README.md

 // TODO: date:2.january (this year)
 ```

-NB: query_meta will only be parseable at the top level.
+NB: query_field will only be parseable at the top level.
 We could use `-` rather than `+` for negation. (`NOT` is used in the binary syntax for negation.
 Not added yet.)

 Re: Typeahead – this requires a parse phase, no?
 B/c we must associate key value pairs for value lookups.